Building Large-Scale English-Romanian Literary Translation Resources with Open Models

 \subsubsection{Cross-Family Judge Bias Check}

-Because our silver-standard references are produced by GPT-o3 and our primary evaluator is GPT-o3-mini (Table~\ref{tab:baseline-non-tf2}), we probed for possible \emph{judge family bias} by re-scoring the identical 100-item test subset with an unrelated judge, \textbf{Grok-3-mini}, using the same rubric, prompt, and randomized system order defined in Section~\ref{sec:eval}.
-As Table~\ref{tab:judge-bias} shows, the system ranking is stable across judges and the TF2--o3 gaps are smaller under the cross-family judge, indicating no evidence that our conclusions hinge on judge-family favoritism; if anything, the alternative judge slightly narrows the gap.
-This mirrors the primary evaluation protocol and keeps all other factors constant (items, rubric, prompt, order), isolating the judge family as the only change.\footnote{Evaluation setup as in Section~3.1 (100 fables per model, five-dimension rubric, JSON outputs).}
+Because our silver-standard references are produced by GPT-o3 and our primary evaluator is GPT-o3-mini (Table~\ref{tab:baseline-non-tf2}), we probe for possible \emph{judge-family bias} by re-scoring the same 100-item subset with an unrelated judge, \textbf{Grok-3-mini}, using the same rubric, prompt, and randomized system order described in Section~\ref{sec:eval}.
+We select Grok-3-mini for this cross-check because it originates from an independent model family (xAI), reducing the risk of shared training biases with GPT variants, and it demonstrated strong multilingual reasoning capabilities in preliminary testing.
+As shown in Table~\ref{tab:judge-bias}, the system ranking is stable across judges.
+The TF2--o3 gaps are smaller under the alternative judge, suggesting that the main conclusions do not depend on a single judge family.\footnote{Evaluation setup as in Section~\ref{sec:eval} (100 fables per model, five-dimension rubric, JSON outputs).}

 \paragraph{Takeaways.} (1) The system ranking is stable across judges from different families.
 (2) The absolute TF2--o3 gaps are small ($\leq$0.10 on a 1--5 rubric) and shrink further under Grok-3-mini (to 0.02--0.07).
-(3) The quantized TF2-12B-Q slightly \emph{exceeds} the FP16 TF2-12B under Grok-3-mini (4.90 vs.\ 4.85), consistent with mild regularization effects observed elsewhere; we leave a deeper ablation to future work.
+(3) The quantized TF2-12B-Q slightly exceeds TF2-12B under Grok-3-mini (4.90 vs.\ 4.85); we leave deeper ablations to future work.